-Supervised contact is where contact with a child takes place in a safe, controlled situation, overseen by someone such as a relative or an organisation or individual.
-It is most often used when one parent has been violent, either towards the other parent or towards the child.
+Supervised contact is where contact with a child takes place in a safe, controlled place, with someone such as a relative, another person or an organisation.
+It usually happens when one parent has been violent, either towards the other parent or towards the child.
 Supervised contact can give a parent the chance to rebuild their relationship with their child.
 You can choose to use a supervised contact service, or the court might order it.

-The order can be for contact to be supervised by an approved organisation, or by a person approved by the court, like a relative or friend.
+The Order says who'll supervise the contact.
+It can be an approved organisation, or a person approved by the court, such as a relative or friend.

-The court can review any supervised contact arrangements, especially if a temporary Protection Order is made.
-This means both parties may have to go to court.
+The court can review any supervised contact arrangements, especially if it makes a temporary Protection Order.
+When it does this review, both parties may have to go to court.

 The parent or other person who has day-to-day care of the child should talk to the child about supervised contact in a way they’ll understand, using plain, simple words.

-Tell them where the visits will take place.
+Tell them where the visits will be.
 If it’s not a place they know, describe it as a safe, friendly place where they can meet the other adult.
 If possible, visit the place with the child before the supervised contact starts.

-Explain about the supervisors – that they are kind adults who enjoy helping children, and that they’ll be close during the visits and will make sure the visits are fun.
+Tell the child that the supervisors are kind adults who enjoy helping children.
+Explain that they’ll be close during the visits and will make sure the visits are fun.

-Make sure the child knows who will be picking them up and that they’ll be returning home.
+Tell the child who will be picking them up and that they’ll be coming back home.

 Talk should be about play – not about adult issues.
 If the child asks a tricky question, try changing the subject or distracting them.